Complex-Valued Autoencoders

 \be W=AB=P_A \ee and \be P_A\Sigma_{XX}=P_A\Sigma_{XX}P_A=\Sigma_{XX} P_A \ee If $A$ is of full rank, then the pair $(A, B)$ defines a critical point of $E$ if and only if $A$ satisfies Equation~\ref{eq:critic2} and $B$ satisfies Equation~\ref{eq:fixeda3}.
 Hence $B$ must also be of full rank. \end{theorem}

 {\bf Proof.} If $(A,B)$ is a critical point of $E$, then from Equation~\ref{eq:fixeda1}, we must have

 \be A^*(AB-\Sigma_{YX}\Sigma_{XX}^{-1})=0 \ee Let

 \be S=AB-P_A\Sigma_{YX}\Sigma_{XX}^{-1} \ee Then since $A^*P_A=A^*$, we have $A^*S=0$.
-Thus the space spanned by the columns of $S$ is a subset of the space spanned by the columns of $A$.
+Thus the space spanned by the columns of $S$ is a subset of the space orthogonal to the space spanned by the columns of $A$ (i.e. $S \in A^{\perp}$).
 On the other hand, since

-\be P_AS=S \ee then $A^*S=0$ implies $S=0$.
-This proves Equation~\ref{eq:critic1}.
-Note that for this result, we only need that $B$ is critical (i.e. optimized with respect to $A$).
-Using the fact that $S=0$
+\be P_AS=S \ee $S$ is also in the space spanned by the columns of $A$ (i.e. $S \in Span(A)$).
+Taken together, these two facts imply that $S=0$, resulting in $W=AB=P_A\Sigma_{YX}\Sigma_{XX}^{-1}$, which proves Equation~\ref{eq:critic1}.
+Note that for this result, we need only $B$ to be critical (i.e. optimized with respect to $A$).
+Using the definition of $\Sigma$, we have